nats-io/nats.net.v1/README.md

 * NATSProtocolException -  This exception that is thrown when there is an internal error with the NATS protocol.
 * NATSNoServersException - The exception that is thrown when a connection cannot be made to any server.
 * NATSSecureConnRequiredException - The exception that is thrown when a secure connection is required.
-* NATSConnectionClosedException - The exception that is thrown when a an operation is performed on a connection that is closed.
+* NATSConnectionClosedException - The exception that is thrown when an operation is performed on a connection that is closed.
 * NATSSlowConsumerException - The exception that is thrown when a consumer (subscription) is slow.
 * NATSStaleConnectionException - The exception that is thrown when an operation occurs on a connection that has been determined to be stale.
 * NATSMaxPayloadException - The exception that is thrown when a message payload exceeds what the maximum configured.